 A strong regional economy, shrinking inventories and limited supply have protected prices in Los Angeles, despite three rate rises in 2017.
-Domestic demand has proved steady
+Domestic demand has proved steady and although the appetite of international buyers dipped marginally due to the strength of the US dollar, UK and European buyers remain active.
+Prime prices ended 2017 just over 5% higher, with gated communities in Beverly Hills and Malibu outperforming the city average.

-Sources: All data comes from Knight Frank's global network with the exception of Tokyo (Ken Corporation); São Paulo and Rio de Janeiro (Fundação Instituto de Pesquisas Econômicas); Oslo (Torbjørn Ek); Boston, Chicago, San Francisco, Los Angeles, Miami, New York, Seattle and Washington DC (S&P CoreLogic Case-Shiller); Barcelona (Ministerio de Fomento); Tel Aviv (Israel Central Bureau of Statistics); Jersey (States of Jersey); Berlin and Frankfurt (Immobilien Scout24); Mexico (Sociedad Hipotecaria Federal): Cape Town and Johannesburg (First National Bank): Stockholm (Svensk Mäklarstatistik).
+Sources: All data comes from Knight Frank's global network with the exception of Tokyo (Ken Corporation); São Paulo and Rio de Janeiro (Fundação Instituto de Pesquisas Econômicas); Oslo (Torbjørn Ek); Boston, Chicago, San Francisco, Los Angeles, Miami, New York, Seattle and Washington DC (S&P CoreLogic Case-Shiller); Barcelona (Ministerio de Fomento); Tel Aviv (Israel Central Bureau of Statistics); Jersey (States of Jersey); Berlin and Frankfurt (Immobilien Scout24); Mexico (Sociedad Hipotecaria Federal); Cape Town and Johannesburg (First National Bank); Stockholm (Svensk Mäklarstatistik).

 Notes: All price changes relate to local currency.
 Data for Aspen, Barcelona, Tel Aviv and Tokyo relates to the period from Sept 2016 to Sept 2017.
-Data for Boston, Chicago, Los Angeles, Miami, New York, San Francisco, Seattle and Washington DC relates to the period Oct 2016 to Oct 2017.
-Data for Abu Dhabi, Berlin, Cape Town, Dubai, Frankfurt, Rio de Janeiro, São Paulo and Toronto relates to the period from Nov 2016 to Nov 2017.
+Data for Boston, Chicago, Los Angeles, Miami, New York, San Francisco, Seattle and Washington DC relates to the period Oct 2016 to Oct 2016 to Oct 2017.
+Data for Abu Dhabi, Berlin, Cape Town, Dubai, Frankfurt, Rio de Janeiro, São Paulo and Toronto relates to the period Oct 2016 to Nov 2017.
 The price change for Tokyo relates to all properties above ¥100m.
 The price change for Bali relates to leasehold properties only.
 Data for Cape Town relates to the Atlantic Seaboard and data for Johannesburg relates to Sandton.